-1 SENATOR COONS.
+Senator Coons.
 So, Under Secretary Cohen, that turns me to a subject we have engaged in over some time.
-When you testified before the Financial Services 2 3 Appropriations Subcommittee in April, I asked you about the burdens facing your group, the Office of Terrorism and Financial Intelligence within Treasury.
-You have 4 5 had the number of sanctions programs steadily examined from, I think, 17 to 40 today, and there have been even more recent developments in terms of the scope and б complexity of the sanctions we and our allies are taking on against Russia and against 7 8 many other nations.
+When you testified before the Financial Services Appropriations Subcommittee in April, I asked you about the burdens facing your group, the Office of Terrorism and Financial Intelligence within Treasury.
+You have had the number of sanctions programs steadily expanded from, I think, 17 to 40 today, and there have been even more recent developments in terms of the scope and complexity of the sanctions we and our allies are taking on against Russia and against many other nations.

-9 Of course, the largest and most complex of these is against Iran, and I just want 10 to commend you again.
-The work that you and folks within OFAC have done -
+Of course, the largest and most complex of these is against Iran, and I just want to commend you again.
+The work that you and folks within OFAC have done-

-11 MR. COHEN: Thank you.
+Mr. COHEN.
+Thank you.

-12 SENATOR COONS. - I think has made this possible.
+Senator Coons [continuing].
+I think has made this possible.